haochehsu/Paper-LaTeX-Template/README.md

 ### ⚙️ Font Size

 The font size of this template is **11pt**.
 The default (NIPS styling) is 10pt.
-To modify the font size, go to "FONT SIZE" preamble in `main.tex` and either comment out `\input{size11.clo}` (11pt) or select `\input{size12.clo}` (12pt).
+To modify the font size, go to the "FONT SIZE" preamble in `main.tex` and either comment out `\input{size11.clo}` (11pt) or select `\input{size12.clo}` (12pt).

 ### 📒 General Notes

-For help, comments, bug reporting, and change requests, please [contact](mailto:howardhsumail@gmail.com) the [author](https://www.haochehsu.com/).
-You can use or redistribute this project, however, the author takes no responsibility for whatever usage of this template.
+For help, comments, bug reporting, and change requests, please [contact](mailto:howard@hsu.xyz) the [author](https://haochehsu.com).
+You can use or redistribute this project, however, the author takes no responsibility for whatever template usage.
 Finally, you are very welcome to contribute to this template.